Abortion-Linked Vaccines: A Moral Analysis with Michael Pakaluk and Jay Richards [transcript]

 TM: OK, after that somewhat abrupt ending, just a couple of things that I want to note, first of all in the description for this episode I have linked to many of the different documents that we reference in this conversation both magisterial texts and non-magisterial commentaries along with Jay Richard’s book The Price of Panic.
-Thank you for listening, and if you’ve gotten to the very end of this, if you’ve benefitted from this discussion, please do share it with your friends, family, on social media, etc. I don’t normally ask that, but in this case I think that some of these things are important to get out there.
+Thank you for listening.
 Please remember that CatholicCulture.org runs on listener donations, so if you liked this episode please consider donating.
 You can go to catholicculture.org/donate/audio for your donation to be funneled specifically towards future podcast productions.
 Huge thanks again to Michael Pakaluk and Jay Richards for doing this.
 God bless you and I’ll see you next time.

-To view / listen to this podcast: Abortion-Derived Vaccines: Conscience over Legalism with Michael Pakaluk and Jay Richards
+To listen to this podcast: Abortion-Linked Vaccines: A Moral Analysis with Michael Pakaluk and Jay Richards

 This item 12522 digitally provided courtesy of CatholicCulture.org